webscreens/site-initiated-mirroring/explainer.md

 1. Whether this API should be restricted to top-level frames.
 1. Whether there's a use case to play audio out locally and remotely at the same time.
-1. The choice of token or URL to indicate self-mirroring as a presentation source.
+1. The choice of token or URL to indicate mirroring as a presentation source.
 1. How to handle messaging.